tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

     - Indicates the maximum number of hosts to be displayed in the WAPT console, so to optimize the behavior of the console.
     - 2000
-  * - Langage
+  * - Language
-    - Selects the langage for the WAPT console
+    - Selects the language for the WAPT console
     - English
-  * - Showing debug informations in the WAPT console
+  * - Showing debug information in the WAPT console
-    - Shows debug informations in the WAPT console
+    - Shows debug information in the WAPT console
     - True
   * - Allow third-party tools in the contextual menus of the hosts
     - TODO